tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 </details>

+Below are the options I recommended using.

 #### New cards

-* **Steps (in minutes):** This is the number of times you have to answer `good` on the card before it graduates.
+* **Learning steps:** This is the number of times you have to answer `good` on the card before it graduates.
     I recommend beginners to stick to the default learning steps of `1 10`.
     When you get more familiar with Anki you can add your custom steps and experiment with them.
     But don't overdo it: too many steps will make you spend too much time in Anki for no substantial gain in retention.
-    The `learn ahead` option set in the previous section will make sure that you won't be shown cards with custom steps too early.
+    The `learn ahead` option set in the previous section will make sure that you won't be shown cards with large steps too early.

     You can experiment with so-called micro steps if you see that remembering new cards is more difficult than you thought.